tf-encrypted/tf-encrypted/examples/mnist/README.md

 ### Running

-Finally, with the above in place we can the example using
+With the above in place we can finally run the example using
 ```shell
 gcloud compute ssh master --command='rm -rf /tmp/tensorboard; python3 tf-encrypted/examples/mnist/run.py config.json'
 ```
 that will (optionally) first clear any TensorBoard logs on the master that was previously recorded.

-Once completely, the logs may be pulled down from the master
+Once completely, the logs may optionally be pulled down from the master
 ```shell
 rm -rf /tmp/tensorboard; gcloud compute scp --recurse master:/tmp/tensorboard /tmp/tensorboard
 ```